 The industry serves both the local market and the global market.
-The key speciality segments in India are agrochemicals, paints, coating and construction chemicals, colourants, fine chemicals, personal care chemicals and aroma chemicals.
 The critical success factors for most of the speciality chemical segments include understanding of customer needs and product/application development to meet the same at a favourable price-performance ratio.
 Global firms are gradually facing the heat of compliance, cost and capacity issues in other markets, especially China, and are thus looking to outsource their manufacturing processes to India.
 The structural shift towards Indian speciality chemical players is ably supported by the Government in the form of a robust patent framework, the presence of appropriate regulations to protect intellectual capital, improvement in infrastructure and thrusts to promote investments in R&D, as well as green technologies and a rich pool of knowledge workers.